mobilemancer/au2-droid-worx/readme.md

 # Droid Worx - An Aurelia 2 Azure Static Web App Demo

 This is an Aurelia 2 demo app.
-It's hosted on Azure Sttatic Web Apps, and uses C# for the API.
+It's hosted on Azure Static Web Apps, and uses C# for the API.

 Check out the live app [here](https://wonderful-water-0fbf97b03.azurestaticapps.net/).